AlexJReid/blog/content/posts/tinyblok/index.md

 **The temperature sensor quantises to 1 °C.** Polling faster than 1 Hz just gives you duplicates.
 A good early reminder that on-device, the sensor is usually the bottleneck, not the code.

-`tools/gen.py` runs as a CMake step before the Zig static lib is built, turning `patchbay.edn` into `main/rules.zig` automatically on every `make build`.
+A Python script runs as a CMake step before the Zig static lib is built, turning `patchbay.edn` into `main/rules.zig` automatically on every `make build`.
 The Zig-flavoured alternative would be a `comptime` EDN parser or Zig-based executable; instead a small Python script is boring and produces a `.zig` file you can read.
 Python was the right move.
 What's next?
 Doing something more interesting than forwarding temperature and Wi-Fi RSSI.

-The genuinely satisfying bit: drop in a `patchbay.edn`, run `make build flash`, and it's running.
+The most satisfying bit: drop in a `patchbay.edn`, run `make build flash`, and it's running.
 From then on every time the board sees power it's on Wi-Fi, talking to the broker, and publishing conditioned data in a couple of seconds.

-Experimental quality code is at [github.com/lexvicacom/tinyblok](https://github.com/lexvicacom/tinyblok); expect more than a few rough edges.
+Code is at [github.com/lexvicacom/tinyblok](https://github.com/lexvicacom/tinyblok); expect more than a few rough edges.

 If you've thoughts, [give me a shout](mailto:alex@lexvica.com) or find me on [X](https://x.com/AlexJReid) or [LinkedIn](https://www.linkedin.com/in/alexjreid/).